-Culminatively, pay-back time is here for me, obviously, regarding sun damage.
+Cumulatively, pay-back time is here for me, obviously, regarding sun damage.
 Despite many years of being so careful.
 Despite being naturally olive skinned.

 - and I do recall how years ago, the B vitamins, in particular B3, niacin, are recommended during summer as preventing photoaging (sun damage).
 You can cause a real B vitamin imbalance by taking not taking all the Bs together, so look for foods that contain the Bs.
-Wheat germ, nutritional yeast, if you can handle them (I love them!) & dairy yoghurt, are all good sources.
+Wheat germ, nutritional yeast, if you can handle them (I love them!) and dairy yoghurt, are all good sources.

 There are many exercises for the triceps.
 A very good tip for arm tone is to do a few quick arm exercises, one after the other, without lowering the arms, not even in between the exercises, keep the arms up.
 This "exhausts" the muscles & is very effective as our muscle fibres then have to do repair work on the affected areas, & this repair work helps build up the muscles.

-You can also do any of these arm exercises with light weights.
+- you can also do any of these arm exercises with light weights